-A LETTER TO THE DISTRICT
+A LETTER TO MY DISTRICT FAMILY

 I’m one of nine adopted children in a family of fifteen.
 Despite our loving family, I saw and felt the harm caused by broken child welfare policy, underinvested schools, environmental hazards, and economic inequity from an early age.
 My siblings and I faced barrier upon barrier to success and opportunity.

-I graduated top of my class, but I struggled to pay my own rent.
+I graduated top of my class, but I struggled to pay my rent.
 Without the support of a concerned professor, I would have lost my housing.